RandJoha/PalHands/USER_DASHBOARD_DOCUMENTATION.md

   - Improved user experience by focusing on actionable features
   - Reduced cognitive load for users
   - My Bookings now serves as the default landing tab

+### What’s New (Sep 2025)
+- Cancelled filter includes local dismiss in client dashboard; no backend delete.
+- Booking ID interactions improved in admin views (hover-to-see, click-to-copy).
+Dates/times normalized.
+- Admin Booking Monitoring cleaned up (removed stray “x” near status).

+Note: On the provider side, the “My Client Bookings” view may still show separate groups for the same client; this is a known UI issue and will be fixed.

 ## 🏗️ **Architecture**